PolRF/LM/README.md

 ### Model/Architecture improvements:

 - [x] GPT-2
-- [ ] Implement GeLU instead of RELU
+- [x] Implement GeLU instead of RELU
+- [ ] Combine the `Head` and `MultiHeadAttention` into one class that processes all the heads in parallel, treating the heads as another batch dimension.
 - [ ] Take a look to Flash Attention (https://arxiv.org/pdf/2205.14135.pdf)
 - [ ] Implement RoPE
 - [ ] Implement Mixture of Experts